-- Institution of a work-from-home policy for all employees, effective March 16, with the exception of a limited number of essential staff.
-We have also established guidelines enabling our employees to work flexible hours in order to balance individual needs with client and project responsibilities.
+- Institution of a work-from-home policy for all employees, effective March 16, 2020, with the exception of a limited number of essential staff.
+In the fall of 2020, we reopened our offices to employees who preferred to work in the office, but have continued to provide work-from-home options to all employees.
+This includes guidelines enabling our employees to work flexible hours in order to balance individual needs with client and project responsibilities.

-- Feedback tools to ensure that employees are receiving the information and resources they need to comply with our work-from-home policy.
+- Feedback tools to ensure that employees are receiving the information and resources they need to comply with our policies.